Melissa Conrad Stöppler, MD

 What are 3D and 4D ultrasound?

 A 3D ultrasound provides a particularly clear image that resembles a photograph.
-A so-called 4D ultrasound provides this image along with a recording of the baby's movement.
+A so-called 4D ultrasound provides this image in real time.
 Sometimes these ultrasound images are offered by non-medical providers in stores or other locations.
 Medical authorities, including The American College of Obstetricians and Gynecologists and the Food and Drug Administration do not recommend using these services because the examiners may not have received proper training and could provide inaccurate information.

 Are there risks associated with prenatal ultrasound?